Master of Arts in

 About

-The advanced-track Master of Arts in Child Life degree will give you the necessary education to be a competent certified child life specialist (CCLS).
+The advanced-track Online Master of Arts in Child Life degree will give you the necessary education to be a competent certified child life specialist (CCLS).
 Available online and in person, this program is designed for candidates who are already certified or who have met ACLP requirement coursework requirements.

 Admission Requirements Curriculum Practicum

-Why Earn a Master's Degree at EWU?
+Why Earn a Master's Degree at the Region's Polytechnic?

 More Opportunities